ChiCubed/InformaticsNotes/chapter4.md

 It is evident from the above diagram how rotation works.
 The node in brackets is the root node of the subtree which is being rotated.

+The 'balance factor' of a node indicates how balanced it is, and is equal to the height of the left subtree minus the height of the right subtree.

 #### Complexity

 | Query | Update | Space |